hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 These are just like interfaces and I never use them in my projects.
 I didn't write them in the original project and they don't exist in Zig, so why would I use them here?

-I was forced to use them in some places because wouldn't shut up if I didn't.
+I was forced to use them in some places because the compiler wouldn't shut up if I didn't.

-<b>Why Procedular</b>
+<b>Why Procedularal?</b>

 It's the most readable style possible.
 Nothing is hidden, everything is in logical order.
 You don't need to through through mountains of Russian dolls to find the actual code.